Even with native ads, you can still lose money. This can, of course, happen.

-You can do it for free with a higher time investment or you can do it with different tools that, for the most part, usually come with a monthly subscription fee (not always that cheap).
+You can do it for free with a higher time investment or you can do it with different tools that usually come with a monthly subscription fee (not always that cheap).

-If you want to do it for free, you should deactivate your adblocker extension in the browser of your choice and visit different large online publishers relevant to your target audience and see if you can find real estate related native ads.
+Suppose you want to do it for free.
+In that case, you should deactivate your adblocker extension in the browser of your choice and visit different large online publishers relevant to your target audience and see if you can find real estate-related native ads.

-The whole research is not about ripping your competitor’s ads but to get inspired what type of pictures, ad creatives they and marketing angle they are using.
+The whole research is not about ripping your competitor’s ads but getting inspired by what type of pictures, ad creatives, and marketing angles they are using.

-If you want to use one of the paid ad spy tools, you can usually get more data faster and also some key metrics of the different ads you spy on.
+If you want to use one of the paid ad spy tools, you can usually get more data and key metrics for the ads you spy on.

 In contrast to the free method, you can see which ads are more successful than others.

-Here are 3 ad spy tools you can use for different native ads:
+Here are three ad spy tools you can use for different native ads:

 13) Don’t Forget That There Are More Formats for Native Ads than Just Text-Based Ones

-From all the different native ad platforms you can find, you might get the impression that native ads are only text based.
+From all the native ad platforms you can find, you might get the impression that native ads are only text-based.

-But native ads are actually nothing else than “product or service” placement that blends into the publisher’s content and the publisher can be using text, audio or video formats.
+But native ads are nothing more than “product or service” placement that blends into the publisher’s content.
+The publisher can use text, audio, or video formats.

-So, you can use native ads on YouTube (video) or on podcasts (audio) as well.
+So, you can also use native ads on YouTube (video) or podcasts (audio).

-Some advertisers have good success advertising on podcasts, getting much higher conversion rates (well, it’s testing again).
+Some advertisers have success advertising on podcasts, getting much higher conversion rates (well, it’s testing again).

-In this case, the announcer or podcast host inserts the marketing message in an organic and natural way.
+In this case, the announcer or podcast host inserts the marketing message organically and naturally.

 I hope these best practices will give you a nice edge with native ads for your real estate business and increase your chances of success.

-In my opinion, some of the most important best practices are competition research, great relevant content for your native ads that blends in the publisher’s content and having a testing protocol in place before you start your campaign.
+The most important best practices are competition research, relevant content for native ads that blend in the publisher’s content, and a testing protocol before you start your campaign.